 SUNY Geneseo is dedicated to providing an equitable and inclusive educational experience for all students.
-The Office of Accessibility will coordinate reasonable accommodations for persons with disabilities to ensure equal access to academic programs, activities, and services at Geneseo.
-Students with letters of accommodation should submit their letter to each faculty member and discuss their needs as soon as possible.
-Please contact the Office of Accessibility Services for questions related to access and the process for requesting academic accommodations: access@geneseo.edu, 585-245-5112, www.geneseo.edu/accessibility-office.
+The Office of Accessibility will coordinate reasonable accommodations for persons with documented physical, emotional, or cognitive disabilities to ensure equal access to academic programs, activities, and services at Geneseo.
+Students with approved accommodations may submit a semester request to renew their academic accommodations.
+Please visit the OAS website for information on the process for requesting academic accommodations.
+Please contact the Office of Accessibility Services for questions related to access and accommodations: access@geneseo.edu, 585-245-5112, www.geneseo.edu/accessibility-office.